MakeSchool-Tutorials/html-portfolio/P11-github/content.md

 Go back to your terminal and navigate to your new repo.
 You can change directories by using the `cd your_repo_name` command.
 Commit all your files by doing the following steps:

 > [action]
+>
 > - `git status` - this will show you all files that are new or changed
 > - `git add .` - this will add all the files
-> - `git commit -m 'initial commit'` - this will create the first commit and give it a meaningful message, that you can refer to later
+> - `git commit -m 'initial commit'` - this will create the first commit - give it a meaningful message, that you can refer to later
 > - `git push origin HEAD` - this pushes all of the code in your commit up to Github

 When you hit enter on the last command, you will be prompted to enter your Github username and Github password before the files will be pushed up.

-Now that we have all of our files up on Github, all we need to do is go to our URL **your_github_username.github.io** and look at our brand new portfolio website!
-We are almost done now but we still need to activate the Formspree service.
+Now that you have all of your files up on Github, all you need to do is go to your URL `your_github_username.github.io` and look at the brand new portfolio website!
+You are almost done now but you still need to activate the Formspree service.

 #Activate Formspree

 > [action]
-> Go to our form on the **Contact Me** page and submit your first email.
+> Go to your form on the **Contact Me** page and submit your first email.
 Once you have clicked "Send", you need to go to your email account where you should have received an email from Formspree asking you to confirm that you want in fact receive emails from this form.

 ![Formspree confirmation email](./3-confirm-email.png "Formspree confirmation email")